EZee-AP/ConanExileMods/hadesDungeonTemplate/README.md

 of the sky, see the Force Dark option and the "BuildPatchArrays" function ;)

-If you have issues with the dungeon not loading in the game, you might need to open ConanSandbox.umap, load the dungeon level then assign it to layer unassigned in world composition.
+If you have issues with the dungeon not loading in the game, you might need to open ConanSandbox.umap, load the dungeon level then assign it to layer "uncategorized" in world composition.
 ```